CExA-project/ddc/docs/About.md

 \mainpage About

-%DDC is a domain decomposition library.
+%DDC is a discrete data & computation library.